about amber

 Looking for something short ‘n sweet bio?
 See below ↓

-Amber Smith is the New York Times bestselling author of several novels for young adults, including the international bestsellers The Way I Used to Be and The Way I Am Now, as well as the critically-acclaimed and award-winning novels, The Last to Let Go and Something Like Gravity.
-Along with her middle grade debut, Code Name: Serendipity, she also contributed to the award-winning YA anthology, Our Stories, Our Voices.
+Amber Smith is the New York Times and USA Today bestselling author of several novels for young adults, including the international bestsellers The Way I Used to Be and The Way I Am Now, as well as the critically-acclaimed and award-winning novels, The Last to Let Go, Something Like Gravity, and Fade Into You, cowritten with her wife, Sam Gellar.
+Forthcoming in 2026 is THE WAY WE BECOME, the third and final book in the The Way I Used to Be trilogy.
+Along with her middle grade debut, Code Name: Serendipity, Amber also contributed to the award-winning YA anthology, Our Stories, Our Voices.
 An advocate for increased awareness of mental health, gendered violence, and LGBTQIA+ equality, she writes in the hope that her books can help to foster change and spark dialogue.
 She lives in Ithaca, NY with her wife and their ever-growing family of rescued dogs and cats.